 This town enacted its own minimum wage in 2015.
 Thanks to the most recent bump, made at the beginning of 2024, minimum wage workers in El Cerrito now make $17.92 per hour.

-Related: 10 Best Index Funds to Buy
+Related: 10 Cheapest Places to Buy a House

 #9 (tie): Berkeley + San Francisco, California